1. EXERCISE OF THE ADVOCACY

 2.1.
 The engagement may be executed on an Engagement Letter, signed by the Client or a duly authorised representative, a Professional Services Agreement, or any other written or electronic means that allows the assignment to be recorded (including an email exchange).

-3.5.
-In the event of a conflict of interest between two or more Clients, we will renounce the defence or advice of both, for the mandatory preservation of independence, unless expressly authorized by all to intervene in favour of any of them.
+3.3.
+When a conflict of interest arises between two Clients, the Firm must stop acting for both, unless expressly authorized in writing by both to intervene in defence of one of them.

 4. INFORMATION, COMMUNICATIONS AND DOCUMENTATION